ThePillenwerfer/dosbox-x-32-bit/README.md

 	sudo apt-get install automake libncurses-dev nasm libsdl-net1.2-dev libpcap-dev libfluidsynth-dev libavformat-* libswscale-* libavcodec-* libfreetype6-dev

-You also need `ffmpeg` and `libavdevice58` if you want to compile in the audio codec but ones in the Debian Stretch, Ubuntu Xenial and Ubuntu Bionic repositories are too old.
+You also need `ffmpeg` and `libavdevice58` if you want to compile in the audio codec but ones in the Debian Stretch and Ubuntu Xenial repositories are too old.
 If you really want them, download, build and install the latest ffmpeg from: https://ffmpeg.org/releases/ffmpeg-4.2.2.tar.bz2.
 That is an easy build but takes ages.
 Open `ffmpeg-4.2.2.tar.bz2` and extract the files to a directory of your choosing then open a terminal and cd into it.
 Then type:—

 	./configure
 	make